mindspore-ai/docs/tutorials/training/source_en/advanced_use/debugger.md

 ## Debugger UI Introduction

-After the training is connected, you can view the training meta information such as a computational graph on the MindInsight Debugger UI which consists of the computational graph, node list, node information, watchpoint list, and watchpoint hit list.
+After the training is connected, you can view the training meta information such as a computational graph on the MindInsight Debugger UI which consists of the computational graph, node list, node information, watchpoint list, watchpoint hit list, stack list, and stack information.
 The Debugger UI components are shown as follows.

 ![debugger_init_page](./images/debugger_init_page.png)